 Another option to address hadron spectroscopy is the application of (truncated) QCD Dyson-Schwinger and Bethe-Salpeter equations which can accommodate both finite temperature and density (see Ref.~\cite{Roberts:2000aa} and references therein).
 Results of this approach on vacuum spectroscopy are presented in the review~\cite{Eichmann2016}, while at finite temperature some results for light mesons have been recently published~\cite{Dorkin:2018aap,Gao:2020hwo}.

-In this work we take the approach of effective field theories.
-In particular, we would like to describe a substantial set of hadrons---including mesons and baryons---but incorporating the minimal set of degrees of freedom and parameters in the effective model.
+In this work we take the approach of QCD-inspired models.
+In particular, we would like to describe a substantial set of hadrons---including mesons and baryons---but incorporating the minimal set of degrees of freedom and parameters in the model.
 We also would eventually like to extend the calculations to finite temperature and density (while in this work we restrict ourselves to the vacuum case).
-With this goal in mind, we focus on the Nambu--Jona-Lasinio (NJL) model: an effective approach of QCD at low energies describing interactions among quarks while gluons are integrated out.
-The effective interactions result (in the simplest local version of the model) in multiquark contact terms with energy-independent strength.
+With this goal in mind, we focus on the Nambu--Jona-Lasinio (NJL) model: a low-energy approach of QCD which describes interactions among quarks while gluons are integrated out.
+The final interactions result (in the simplest local version of the model) in multiquark contact terms with an energy-independent strength.
 This interaction can be tuned to reproduce the physical value of several observables in the low-energy hadron sector.

-The NJL model has been profusely used in the literature---both in vacuum and in a thermal/dense medium---due to its technical simplicity and its properties \cite{Klevansky,Hatsuda,Klimtreview,Vogl1991,Rehberg_su3,Buballa}: it describes the spontaneous symmetry breaking property of QCD and the generation of (pseudo) Goldstone bosons, it can easily be extended to include in-medium properties, it illustrates the chiral symmetry restoration at finite temperatures/densities, it can effectively accommodate the effects of the U(1)$_A$ axial anomaly at the meson level ($\eta-\eta'$ mass splitting) and, using the Bethe-Salpeter or the Fadeev equations, it can describe the dynamical generation of colorless mesons and baryons, which can be identified with physical hadrons.
+The NJL model has been profusely used in the literature---both in vacuum and in a thermal/dense medium---due to its technical simplicity and its properties \cite{Klevansky,Hatsuda,Klimtreview,Vogl1991,Rehberg_su3,Buballa}: it describes the spontaneous symmetry breaking property of QCD and the generation of (pseudo) Goldstone bosons, it can easily be extended to include in-medium properties, it illustrates the chiral symmetry restoration at finite temperatures/densities, it can accommodate the effects of the U(1)$_A$ axial anomaly at the meson level ($\eta-\eta'$ mass splitting) and, using the Bethe-Salpeter or the Faddeev equations, it can describe the dynamical generation of colorless mesons and baryons, which can be identified with physical hadrons.

 With respect to the last point, the local NJL model is able to generate the masses of ground state mesons (scalar, pseudoscalar, vector and axial vectors) as bound states in the quark-antiquark scattering, as well as baryons (members of the SU$(3)_f$ octet and decuplet) as bound states of a quark and a diquark (the latter itself being a bound state of two quarks).
 The original formalism is based on the relativistic Faddeev equation for three quarks which, under certain approximations, can be simplified to a two-body equation~\cite{Reinhardt:1989rw,Buck:1992wz}.
 Using the NJL model, some vacuum baryon masses were already obtained in~\cite{Buck:1992wz,Ebert:1994mf,Ishii:1995bu}, and more recently, as functions of temperature and/or density in~\cite{Gastineau:2002jh,Wang:2010iu,Blanquier2011,Mu:2012zz,TorresRincon2015}---notice that at finite temperature/density one can also use the Polyakov loop-extended NJL (PNJL) model~\cite{2004,Ratti2006}, which incorporates certain gluonic components, allowing to suppress part of the unphysical quark modes in the partition function at low $T$ and $n$.